outmoded/hapijs.com/lib/tutorials/caching.md

     }
 });
 ```
+**Listing 5** Using `server.cache`

-`cache` property tells hapi which [client](https://github.com/hapijs/catbox#client) to use.
+`cache` tells hapi which [client](https://github.com/hapijs/catbox#client) to use.

 First parameter of `sumCache.get` function is object with mandatory key `id`, which is a unique item identifier string.

-In addition to **partitions** there are **segments** that allows to isolate caches within one [client](https://github.com/hapijs/catbox#client).
-If you want to cache results from two different methods, you usually don't want mix up the results.
-In [mongoDB](http://www.mongodb.org/) `segment` represents collection and in [redis](http://redis.io/) it's additional prefix to `partition` prefix.
-Default value for `segment` is provided when [server.cache](http://hapijs.com/api#servercacheoptions) is called inside plugin - `'!pluginName'` or used via [server methods](http://hapijs.com/tutorials/server-methods) - `'#methodName'`.
-If you have use case for multiple policies sharing one segment there is [shared](http://hapijs.com/api#servercacheoptions) option.
+In addition to **partitions** there are **segments** that allows isolate caches within one [client](https://github.com/hapijs/catbox#client).
+If you want to cache results from two different methods, you usually don't want mix the results together.
+In [mongoDB](http://www.mongodb.org/) adapters, `segment` represents a collection and in [redis](http://redis.io/) it's an additional prefix along with the `partition` option.

+The default value for `segment` when [server.cache](http://hapijs.com/api#servercacheoptions) is called inside of a plugin will be `'!pluginName'`.
+When creating [server methods](http://hapijs.com/tutorials/server-methods), the `segment` value will be `'#methodName'`.
+If you have a use case for multiple policies sharing one segment there is a [shared](http://hapijs.com/api#servercacheoptions) option available as well.

 ### Server methods

 But it can get better than that!
 In 95% cases you will use [server methods](http://hapijs.com/tutorials/server-methods) for caching purposes, because it reduces boilerplate to minimum.
-Lets do the same with server methods:
+Lets rewrite Listing 5 using server methods:

-**Listing 6** Using cache via server methods
 ```javascript
 var add = function (a, b, next) {